Delicious blueberry breakfast rounds, perfect for breakfast! Filled with dried blueberries and raisins and some added whole wheat goodness.

 Yeast – you can use Active Dry Yeast or Instant Yeast.

 Wheat Germ – I have added a bit of wheat germ to these breakfast rounds to increase the whole grain in these rounds.
-You can omit if you don’t have it on hand.
+You can omit it if you don’t have it on hand.

 - Start by plumping the dried blueberries in raisins in small bowls with hot water.
 Set aside.